What's Up Today: Thursday, December 15

 Entertainment

-JPT Film & Event Center: The Banshees of Inisherin at 3:30 pm, National Theatre Live: Much Ado About Nothing at 6:30 pm
+JPT Film & Event Center: John Pizzarelli Trio live at 7:30 pm

 City & Government